-FY15 international student commencements by campus:
+International student enrolments by campus:

-Historically Sydney has accounted for the majority of international student commencements, however this proportion has decreased over time as other campuses have become more established.
-The number of commencements have benefited from the maturing Melbourne and Perth campuses.
-The Brisbane campus has recently opened and there is therefore the potential for commencements to grow in line with Perth and Melbourne as it matures.
+Historically, Sydney has accounted for the majority of international student enrolments, however this proportion is decreasing over time as the other campuses become more established.
+The overall sum of per term enrolments have benefited from the maturing Melbourne and Perth campuses.
+The Brisbane campus has recently opened and therefore there is the potential for enrolments to grow in line with Perth and Melbourne as it matures.